Prince William 'regulating' Prince George's gaming ｜ BANG Showbiz English

-The 39-year-old royal has revealed his eldest boy, Prince George, eight, is really into video games and he's trying to "regulate" how long he spends playing his console.
+The 39-year-old royal has revealed his eldest boy, eight-year-old George, is really into video games and he's trying to "regulate" how long he spends playing his console.

 The second in line to the British throne - who also has Princess Charlotte, six, and Prince Louis, three, with his wife Catherine, The Duchess of Cambridge - also keeps an eye on how much time his three kids spend on screens such as tablets, computers and televisions.